KaranKathiriya/MindsProgrammingAssignment/README.md

 <h2>Summary of Results</h2>
 I took messages from CryptoComOfficial telegram channel, the data included messages from 1 to 15 May.
 The sentiments of each messages were analysed and plotted in form of bar graph.
 I came to the conclusion that the during this duration most of the messages were neutral after analysing sentiments of each message and plotting it per day.
+TextBlob is a simple library which supports complex analysis and operations on textual data.
+It's simplicity with accuracy is why I have used textblob for sentiment analysis.

 <img src="Plot.png">